arlysswest/coral-reef-simulation/coral-reef-simulation/README.md

 # AI generated Image of a coral

 I couldn't find an open source & free transparent image of a coral to use online.
 I could have created the code to draw the coral over and over, but I decided to not use that method.
-Instead I asked AI to generate an orange coral with a transparent background.
+Instead I asked AI to "generate an image of an orange coral with a transparent background".
 This image is in the assets folder with the name "coral-transparent.png"

 ## Coral Reef Research